digitalsushi/aws_static_blog_terraform/README.md

 When you are ready to apply the plan, you can run `terraform apply planfile`.

-# Anything Else I Should Know?

-There is one little component here that is not solved by Terraform.
-Developers are obsessed with this concept, 'idempotence'.
-We should really have a more common word so that it doesn't sound so obnoxiously academic, but it just means that, if you perform an identical action many times, will you always have the same effect, or will you add something new each time?
-If you set the table, and then put the dishes away - this is idempotent.
-But if you set the table, and then again, there are now double the dishes you needed, which is not idempotent.
+# This code is not perfect

+This project is not a good example of 'idempotent' code because the TLS certificate it generates will generate a new certificate each time you run it.
+This is not ideal, so please keep this in mind if you're looking at this code as a specimen of good idempotent terraform code.
+We sidestep this with some shell scripting.
+Maybe there's a pure Terraform way to do this - it's escaped me.

 You need a TLS certificate for this project.
-If we request it from terraform, it's pretty easy to keep asking for a new certificate each time we run the `terraform plan` command.
+If we request it from terraform, it's going to keep generating a new certificate each time we run the `terraform plan` command.
 We do not want this.
 We want only one certificate because it's going to be valid no matter which server our website lives on.

 Instead, we have a tiny script that uses the aws command to request the certificate, and store the reference to this inside your terraform variables file.
 This allows you to request a certificate only once, instead of one for each time you run this experiment.

-There might be a clever way to solve this using only terraform.
-We're not doing it.
-There is a nice little side benefit that we can demonstrate how to use the aws cli from a script, so we are presenting our certificate solution in this manner.
-You should feel free to question whether this is a good way to solve these types of problems for yourself.

 # Now You Try It